sezna/nps/other/ERRORS_AND_WARNINGS.md

 This happens if you specify a script name that can't be resolved to a script.
 See the docs/examples for how you can define scripts and how they can be referenced.

+## Unable to preload module

+This happens the module which you try to preload couldn't be resolved.

+### To fix:

+Check if you spelled the module correctly.